 Jaishankar's PoK remark leaves Pak fuming, says India 'seriously jeopardising peace'

-New Delhi, Sep 18: External Affairs Minister S Jaishankar's comment that some day India will have physical jurisdiction over PoK has left Pakistan fuming.
+New Delhi, Sep 18: External Affairs Minister S Jaishankar's comment that someday India will have physical jurisdiction over PoK has left Pakistan fuming.
 Pakistan issued a statement hitting back at the minister saying such remarks "have the potential to further escalate tensions and seriously jeopardise peace in the region."

 Asserting that PoK remains an integral part of India, Jaishankar on Tusday said, "Our position has, is and will always be very clear on PoK, that it is part of India and we expect one day we will have physical jurisdiction over it."